Ekta-Manvar/Sales-Management/README.md

 Then exported SQL outputs to Excel files and then created tableau dashboard.

-<a href="https://public.tableau.com/app/profile/ekta.manvar/viz/SalesOverview_16424445193860/Dashboard1">Link to tableau dashboard</a>
+<a href="https://public.tableau.com/app/profile/ekta.manvar/viz/SalesOverview_16424445193860/Dashboard1" traget="_blank">Link to tableau dashboard</a>

 </br>
 </br>
 </br>
   If interested to see full project requirements click here
-  <a href="https://ektamanvarportfolio.wordpress.com/sales-management/">Full Project</a>
+  <a href="https://ektamanvarportfolio.wordpress.com/sales-management/" traget="_blank">Full Project</a>